tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 * To understand how K-Mean works a fictional anecdote is used.

-  > The anecdote begins by imagining you are on a room full of blue spheres, you want to learn more about them, so you start to observe around.
+  > The anecdote begins by imagining you are on a room full of spheres (data points), you want to learn more about them, so you start to observe them.
   >
   > You realized that every sphere represents a flower and that axes represent features of flowers.
 After observing the flowers, you discovered that there are some patterns when you combine the three features.
   >
-  > At this point, K-Means comes to the rescue!
+  > We can see that spheres (data points) with similar features seem to be closer together than data points with dissimilar features.
+We can use this spatial information to group similar data points together.

-Finish the anecdote, by explaining to students, that K-Means is an unsupervised learning algorithm used to identify clusters and solve clustering issues.
+Explain to students that K-Means is an unsupervised learning algorithm used to identify clusters and solve clustering issues.

 Continue on the slides to formally introduce K-Means, highlight the following:

-* K-Means algorithm groups the data into `k` clusters, where belonging to a cluster is based on some similarity or distance measure to a _centroid_.
+* The K-Means algorithm groups the data into `k` clusters, where each data is assigned to a cluster based on some similarity or distance measure to a _centroid_.

 * A _centroid_ represents a data point that is the arithmetic mean position of all the points on a cluster.